saeedalam/Rust-Universe/Chapter-5-Control-Flow-in-Rust.md

 # Chapter 5: Control Flow in Rust

+## Introduction

+Control flow is at the heart of any programming language, determining how a program executes based on conditions and iterations.
+Rust's approach to control flow combines familiar constructs with powerful, expression-based semantics that set it apart from many other languages.

+By the end of this chapter, you'll understand:

+- The critical distinction between expressions and statements in Rust
+- How conditional logic works in Rust using `if` and `else`
+- The various loop constructs available in Rust
+- How Rust's loops differ from those in other programming languages
+- Working with ranges to create sequences of values
+- The powerful pattern matching capabilities of `match` expressions
+- How to control program flow with `break`, `continue`, and early returns
+- Using labeled loops for complex nested structures
+- Applying control flow to handle errors effectively
+- Building a complete number guessing game that combines these concepts

 ## Expressions vs Statements

 One of the most distinctive features of Rust is its expression-based nature.
 Understanding the difference between expressions and statements is fundamental to thinking in Rust.